The Eighth Continent

 Colourful chameleons reach out to grab an insect with their tongues and posterity in pictures.

 Brilliant day-geckos stick out from verdure while leaf-tailed geckos blend into nothing.

 Delightful frogs leap to life in a suspension of reality.

 Fascinating insects, such as weevils and green bugs, crawl quietly up your consciousness.

 And finally, consider that overlooking all this is an array of spectacular birds, such as the crested and giant couas, vangas, ground-rollers, pygmy kingfishers, scops owls – 280 species in all – and you get an aerial view of why Madagascar is a place you should say aye-aye to.

-Please note: This Tour commences at Antananarivo (Tana) on 11 November, and end at the same place after breakfast on 18 November (21 November if you opt for the extension).
+Please note: This Tour commences at Antananarivo (Tana) on 11 November, and end at the same place after breakfast on 21 November.

 11 November 2019, Monday